corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/maintenance-mode.md

 menu:
   corda-enterprise-4-13:
     identifier: corda-enterprise-4-13-node-maintenance-mode
-    name: "Node Maintenance Mode"
+    name: "Node maintenance mode"
     parent: corda-enterprise-4-13-corda-nodes-operating
     weight: 7
 tags:
 - maintenance
 - mode
-title: Node Maintenance Mode
+title: Node maintenance mode
 ---

-# Node Maintenance Mode
+# Node maintenance mode

-The Node Maintenance Mode feature enables you to run certain house-keeping events automatically within Corda at specific times of the day or week, using a cron-like scheduling algorithm.
+Node maintenance mode enables you to run certain house-keeping events automatically within Corda at specific times of the day or week, using a cron-like scheduling algorithm.

-Node Maintenance Mode is designed in a scalable way - maintenance tasks are discovered by Corda Enterprise through the use of an internal API.
+Node maintenance mode is designed in a scalable way - maintenance tasks are discovered by Corda Enterprise through the use of an internal API.

 ## Supported maintenance tasks